ndr1087/PersonalFinanceTracker/README.md

-The PersonalFinanceTracker project is designed to offer users an intuitive and efficient way to manage their finances directly from their browsers.
-This JavaScript-powered frontend handles all user interactions, enabling the entry of transaction and budget details, managing user information, and ensuring secure user authentication.
-It seamlessly integrates with the backend to fetch and display financial data, making personal finance management accessible and straightforward.
-Whether you're tracking daily expenses or planning long-term budgets, the PersonalFinanceTracker is your comprehensive solution to staying on top of your financial health.
+## TravelPlannerApp

+This project is a travel planning application that allows users to create and manage their travel itineraries, view destinations, and plan trips using Go for the backend and HTML/CSS/JavaScript for the frontend.